 Viewed individually, these particular moves certainly came as surprises.
 Viewed together, they have aligned as a trend:

-• Jeff Hafley left a head coaching job at Boston College — with three years left on his contract — to become an NFL offensive coordinator with the Green Bay Packers.
+- Jeff Hafley left a head coaching job at Boston College — with three years left on his contract — to become an NFL offensive coordinator with the Green Bay Packers.

-• Chip Kelly left one Big Ten job for another.
+- Chip Kelly left one Big Ten job for another.
 The surprise being he gave up a head coaching job at UCLA to become an offensive coordinator at new conference rival Ohio State.
 Kelly was nine months removed from having his contract extended at UCLA.

-• Two head coaches at the Group of Five level left to become coordinators at Alabama — Kane Wommack (South Alabama) and Maurice Linguist (Buffalo).
+- Two head coaches at the Group of Five level left to become coordinators at Alabama — Kane Wommack (South Alabama) and Maurice Linguist (Buffalo).

-• Another Group of Five head coach, Shawn Elliott of Georgia State, left to become mostly aΒ position coach at South Carolina.
+- Another Group of Five head coach, Shawn Elliott of Georgia State, left to become mostly a position coach at South Carolina.

 And then there’s Jerry Kill, who gave up his head coaching job at New Mexico State after a 10-win season to become a consultant at Vanderbilt.